chenghuige/wenzheng/projects/ai2018/sentiment/prepare/README.md

 just use same vocab as v1, v2 only diff when gen tfrecord will not feed single and will has char embedding

 since v2 word + char concat prove to be better then seg basic + single so try to further try seperate word and char embedding as V3
 the script ./run-noemb-v3.sh is the same as ./run-noemb-v2.sh be sure you have char_vocab.txt under tfrecord dir

+3 seg method
+1.char  char only
+2.word.feed  basic + digit + feed_sginle  only consider first 6k top freq word
+3.word.basic  basic